peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 #### Parameters

 * `x0` (Type: Number)<br>
     X coordinate of the line segment's starting point.
+The <code>moveTo</code> method will be called on the starting point.
 * `y0` (Type: Number)<br>
     Y coordinate of the line segment's starting point.
 * `x1` (Type: Number)<br>
     X coordinate of the line segment's ending point.
+The <code>lineTo</code> method will be called on the ending point.
 * `y1` (Type: Number)<br>
     X coordinate of the line segment's ending point.